itschasa/Discord-Scraped/README.md

 ## Discord-Scraped
-Usernames and PFPs scraped off of Discord.
+Usernames and Avatars scraped off of Discord.
 Useful for legitimising tokens or genning.

 ### Amount of Data